nivenly/website/content/en/docs/_index.md

    having their dayjob.
 1. Makes it easier to partner with other entities, both for-profit and non-profit.
 1. Makes it easier to prioritize the community needs over business needs.
+1. Enables transparency of financials, which mirrors the trust model we expect from a co-op structure.

 #### Why is Nivenly a co-op?